LorenzoSapora/sush-us/about/index.md

 The "Experiment" is rather simple; use bleeding edge techniques to make the web faster, and safer.
 On this site, I use no Javascript, no server-side processing, and every page must be delivered in the smallest form possible.

+##### Why no javascript?

+There's nothing wrong with Javascript, but more often than not, it's a lazy excuse to just copy paste some bloated code, plus a library, for some effect that can be rendered using CSS.